Date and time notation in Finland: Date

+Time

 Time in Finland often uses the 12-hour clock in the spoken language and idiomatic expressions.
 24-hour notation is used in writing, with a full point as the standardised and recommended separator (e.g. 15.07 or 8.27).
 However, a colon is almost exclusively used instead of a full point in computing environments, especially in Sámi languages.
 The conventions are the same for Finnish and Swedish.
+According to the Finnish standard, midnight is written as 24.00.

+The following table shows times written in some common approaches 24-hour notation, and how each time is typically spoken in Finnish: